-The Registrar, in consultation with the Associate Dean for Academic Administration is responsible for preparing the final examination schedule, which includes dates, times and room assignments.
+The Registrar in consultation with the Interim Assistant Dean for Academic Administration is responsible for preparing the final examination schedule which includes dates, times, and room assignments.

 - a.
-Final Exam Period Each term a Final Exam Period is designated by the Office of Academic Administration and published in the Academic Calendar.
+Final Exam Period: Each term, a Final Exam Period is designated by the Office of Academic Administration and published in the Academic Calendar.
 Final examinations will be given during the last regularly scheduled class session or during the scheduled Final Exam Period.
-In order to plan a schedule that will allow students to perform at the highest level, requests for an examination during the Final Exam Period must be submitted to the Registrar by course directors no later than the first week of the term.
-Permission for any variation from this policy must be obtained by the course director from the Associate Dean for Academic Administration. - b.
-Limitations on Multiple Final Exams per Day No more than two didactic examinations and one laboratory examination per class will be scheduled on one day. - c.
-Student Input Student input from class representatives concerning the final exam schedule will be considered by Academic Administration. - d.
-Publication and Distribution Final examination schedules are finalized after input during the first 3 weeks for the Fall and Winter Terms, and during the first 2 weeks for the Summer Term.
-Draft and final schedules will be available in the Registrar's Office, and will be published electronically via email and/or through the Student Resource Center Blackboard site.

-e.
-Modification Requests after Publication - Once the final examination schedule is published and distributed, changes must be approved by the Associate Dean of Academic Administration in consultation with the Assistant Dean of Student Services & Enrollment Management and the course director.
+In order to plan a schedule that will allow students to perform at the highest level, course directors must submit requests for an examination during the Final Exam Period to the Registrar no later than the first week of the term.
+The course director must obtain permission for any variation from this policy from the Interim Assistant Dean for Academic Administration. - b.
+Limitations on Multiple Final Exams per Day: No more than two didactic examinations and one laboratory examination per class will be scheduled on one day. - c.
+Student Input: Student input from class representatives concerning the final exam schedule will be considered by the Office of Academic Administration. - d.
+Publication and Distribution: Final examination schedules are finalized after input during the first 3 weeks for the Fall and Winter Terms, and during the first 2 weeks for the Summer Term.
+Draft and final schedules will be available in the Registrar's Office, and will be published electronically via email and/or through Blackboard Student Resource Center. - e.
+Modification Requests after Publication: Once the final examination schedule is published and distributed, changes must be approved by the Interim Assistant Dean for Academic Administration in consultation with the Assistant Dean of Student Services & Enrollment Management and the course director.